rgalstyan/doctrine-aggregated-queries-benchmark/README.md

    - Relations/collections/counts are aggregated in SQL (JSON)
    - Returns arrays (DTO-style, no entity hydration)

+5) **JOIN + PHP grouping (structured arrays)**
+   - Same JOIN-based query (no JSON aggregation)
+   - Flat result-set is grouped/deduplicated in PHP to build the same nested structure as JSON aggregation
+   - Returns arrays (DTO-style, no entity hydration)

 > This benchmark focuses on **read-only listing queries** (arrays/DTOs).
 It does not measure writes, lifecycle events, lazy-loading, etc.

 ## What the code does